nirob5151/myapp/blueprint.md

     *   A list of equipment is displayed on the home page.
     *   Users with the "Owner" role can add new equipment with a name, description, price, and image.
     *   Equipment data is stored in Firestore, and images are stored in Firebase Storage.
+    *   Users can view the details of each piece of equipment on a dedicated screen.
+    *   The equipment detail screen fetches and displays real data from Firestore, including the owner's name.
 *   **UI:**
     *   The app has a basic theme with a primary color.
     *   The home page displays a list of equipment in a card format.